kostajh/developer-docs/git.md

 7. Open a pull request (see below) to merge the feature branch **from** your fork of the repo **to** the base repository.

+### Github flow

+On simpler projects, rather than using the full git flow process (where features are merged into `develop` and then tagged releases are created separately on `master`), we use a streamlined workflow where feature branches are merged directly into the `master` branch.
+This workflow [is described here](http://scottchacon.com/2011/08/31/github-flow.html).

 ### Git flow extension

 It is also possible to automate parts of the above workflow using the [gitflow extension](https://github.com/nvie/gitflow), which some developers at Savas Labs use.